Supplemental Slack info for you and your team.

 An Enterprise Grid organization may be large, so you might need help identifying the Org Primary Owner.
 If that's the case, contact us so we can help direct your request to the right person.

-this form to send us a note.
-Make sure to include the following to help us locate your account: • Your workspace URL • The email address associated with your Slack account.
+firstname.lastname@example.org.
+To help us locate your account, include the following information: • Your workspace URL • The email address associated with your Slack account.
 We'll forward your request to the Org Primary Owner.

 Once your request is confirmed by the Org Primary Owner, Slack will remove your name, email address, and other unique identifiers from the organization.

 For Primary Owners Contact Slack to delete profile information

 Slack will only delete member profile information at the request of a Primary Owner.
 If that's you, and you've been asked to delete a member's profile for compliance reasons, use the steps below:

 email@example.com.
 Let us know you'd like to delete a member's profile information.

 Make sure to include the member’s email address and your workspace URL.

 With your permission, we'll remove the member's name, email address, and other unique identifiers from your workspace.